 Napoleon once said that his only wife was the military.
 He also said that soldiers would do anything for baubles, which explains the prevalence of gamification.
 Startup founders can understand the Napoleonic sentiment about being married to the profession.
 Whether or not we intend for it to, few of us can really divorce ourselves from our startups, even if we physically remove ourselves for a while.

 It’s something to be aware of, and something for married entrepreneurs to gird their spouses for.
 If you don’t do it right and budget enough time, as well as taking away your gadgets, you may as well not go on vacation because you’ll be wasting your time thinking you should be back in the office and your money because you’ll be paying to go somewhere else to do the things that you would be doing had you never left home in the first place.

 Are you an entrepreneur who’s been able to unplug on a vacation?
 What did you do?
 Alternatively, does my story sound eerily too familiar?
 Tell us about it in the comments below!

-This post appeared in the Control Your Cash Carnival of Personal Finance.
+This post appeared in the Control Your Cash Carnival of Wealth.
 My thanks to Greg for his very kind words!

 The Winning With Money course offers 20 lessons, 8 worksheets, and several exercises designed to provide you with the answers you need to have certainty in your financial life.
 Stop spinning your wheels and take action!